buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 If you want test to run ``module purge`` before running test you can specify ``buildtest build --module-purge`` option.
 If you specify
 ``--module-purge`` and ``--modules`` then ``module purge`` will be run prior to loading any modules.

+Similarly, you can unload modules before running any test via ``buildtest build --unload-modules`` which is a list of modules to run
+``module unload`` command and works similar to ``--modules`` option.
+Buildtest will unload modules before loading modules if both `--modules` and
+`--unload-modules` are specified.
+If `--module-purge` is also specified then we run **module purge** first before loading/unloading any modules.

 Use Alternate Configuration file
 ---------------------------------